edriso/pitchlabs-discord-bot/README.md

   ```bash
   npm install
   ```
-- For production, use `npm install --production`.
+- For production, use: `npm install --production`.

 ### 5. **Start Your Bot:**